Insuring a Listed Building

 England

 The National Heritage List for England (NHLE) contains details of all listed buildings in England.
-The total number of listed buildings is not known, however NHLE estimate that there are around 500,000 listed buildings in England.
+The exact number of listed buildings is not known, however NHLE estimate that there are around 370,000 listed buildings in England.

 Historic England grade listed buildings as follows:

-• Category A - Buildings of special architectural or historical interest which are outstanding examples of a particular period, style or building type
+- Category A - buildings of special architectural or historical interest which are outstanding examples of a particular period, style or building type.
+(Northern Ireland – Category A).

-• Category B - Buildings of special architectural or historic interest which are major examples of a particular period, style or building type
+- Category B - buildings of special architectural or historic interest which are major examples of a particular period, style or building type.
+(Northern Ireland – Category B+).

-• Category C - Buildings of special architectural or historic interest which are representative examples of a period, style or building type.
+- Category C - buildings of special architectural or historic interest which are representative examples of a period, style or building type.
+(Northern Ireland - Category B).

 Wales